-Residential: The reader is referred to TRM Volume 2 for deemed peak demand coincidence factor (CF) and equivalent full-load hour (EFLH) values for residential building types by climate zone for central AC or heat pump units.
+Residential: The reader is referred to-TRM Volume 2 identifies the for-deemed peak demand coincidence factor (CF) and equivalent full-load hour (EFLH) values for residential building types by climate zone for central ACAC/HP units or heat pump units.

-Nonresidential: The reader is referred to TRM Volume 3 for deemed peak demand coincidence factor (CF) and equivalent full-load hour (EFLH) values by building type and climate zone for packaged and split AC and heat pump units.
+Nonresidential: The reader is referred to-TRM Volume 3 identifies the for-deemed peak demand coincidence factor (CF) and equivalent full-load hour (EFLH) values by building type and climate zone for packaged and split ACAC/HP units. and heat pump units.